didemertens/sei-project-1/README.md

   }
 ```

-There are 3 difficulty levels, which changes the total amount of lives to 5, 3 or 1 for the game.
+At the start of the game the player can choose from 3 difficulty levels, which changes the total amount of lives to 5, 3 or 1.
 At the end, the user can save their score by typing in their initials and a list of the top 10 scores is shown, which uses local storage.

 ### Win condition
 If the player gets all of the witches to their cauldrons, the game ends and the player wins.
 The score screen is displayed and the player can save their score.